snadim02/snadim02.github.io/_posts/2026-05-30-bookshelf-evol.md

 **An unexpectedly useful corner.** I originally designed this built-in just to disguise a [structural post](../2023-06-01-fireplace).

 ![Bookshelf V1](../assets/img/bookshelf-drawing.jpg){: .mx-auto.d-block :}
-*I drew this on the bus on the way to work, as our contractor needed some direction and specs that morning.*
+:point_up: *Drawn on my bus to work, since our contractor needed a design decision ASAP when they discovered this immovable post while taking down a wall.*

 This afterthought project serendipitously turned out to be the *perfect* setup for enabling kids' independence with messy activities: